Objective

 Topics of Interest

 The workshop aims to benefit the broader community by sharing use cases, lessons learned, and best practices through descriptive papers.
-We solicit papers which encompass the following topics of interest, but are not limited to:
+To achieve the workshop's objectives and to address emerging challenges, we solicit papers which encompass the following topics of interest, but are not limited to:

 - Renewable energy sources for HPC systems

-- Emerging trends and future challenges in energy consumption (e.g., AI and machine learning workloads)
+- Emerging trends and challenges in HPC/AI energy consumption

 Call for Papers